MingStar/SimUniversity/Readme.md

 * Acquire students from the 2nd campus in the setup phase (same as Catan)

 ### TODO:
-* Extract the game controlling logic out from Game.ApplyMove
-* Enable mocking for the game controlling logic
 * Write tests for the game play
+* Enable deep copy of game state (so AI cannot break the actual game)

 ### Tidy up:
 * Remove game state hashing
-* Enable deep copy of game state